ryanvarick/website/README.md

-# PmWiki Skin for ryanvarick.com
+# ryanvarick.com

-This is the sixteenth major version of my website since 1998.
-It is currently powered by [PmWiki](http://www.pmwiki.org).
-This is the skin I am using.
+My website, [ryanvarick.com](https://www.ryanvarick.com), is currently powered by [PmWiki](http://www.pmwiki.org).
+This is its current skin, the 16th major version since 1998.
+Eventually I would like to migrate to a Markdown-based wiki like [Jingo](https://github.com/claudioc/jingo).

 ## Installation